 It’s worth driving to the heart of Wisconsin’s dairyland to play one of the finest and best value courses in all USA.
-For around thirty bucks you can play the 1930 William B. Langford designed Links course at Lawsonia.
+For as little as fifty bucks you can play The Links at Lawsonia, designed in 1930 by William Langford and engineered by Theodore Moreau.
 How good is that?

-Lawsonia has two 18-hole courses from which to choose – Links and Woodlands – and some people find it hard to pick the better course from these two magnificent tracks.
-We suggest you play them both, it won’t break the bank but it will put a smile on your face.
+Lawsonia has two 18-hole courses – Links and Woodlands – and some golfers find it hard to pick their favorite layout from these two very different tracks.
+We know which course we prefer, but maybe play both, it won’t break the bank but it will put a smile on your face.

 A tree-clearing programme started in 2000 to return the Links course back to its former treeless glory so expect the wind to play a part on this historical and strategic masterpiece.